 With 36% of the country’s population living in urban areas, Zambia is one of the most urbanised countries in the sub-Saharan region.
 Furthermore, just 22% of the road networks are paved, and sandy, pot-holed tracks are characteristic of the country’s transport infrastructure.

 In 2009, Riders began working with the provincial Ministry of Health (MoH) in Eastern Province, and specifically in Chadiza district.
 Riders deployed five Sample Transport (ST) couriers to collect patient samples from Chadiza’s 15 health centres.
-Following the success of the pilot ST project, four environmental health technicians (EHTs) were mobilised in August 2010.
+Following the success of the pilot ST project, five environmental health technicians (EHTs) were mobilised in August 2010.

 In August 2011, a baseline assessment for the Stanford Evaluation began in Southern Province and we expanded operations in Eastern Province to serve both Chadiza and Nyimba districts.

 Riders’ programme in Southern Province officially launched on 20th January 2012.
+In September 2012, an additional EHT was mobilised.

 Our Sample Transport couriers transported over 300 tests for early infant diagnosis of HIV in 2011.
 In order for all children infected with HIV to receive essential treatment and care, they must have an early and accurate diagnosis.
 Without treatment, about one third of children living with HIV will die in their first year of life.

-Programme Director: Constance Chibiliti
+Programme manager: Constance Chibiliti

 Constance joined Riders for Health in 2010 managing our programme in Zambia.
 Constance’s educational background is business management and she has experience working with both for profit and not-for- profit organisations.